Tequila, Jalisco: The town

 The town of Tequila had a population of 26,809 (2010 census), accounting for about 73% of the municipality's inhabitants.
 It contains the main parish church, Our Lady of the Purísima Concepción, built in the 18th century by Martín Casillas.
 The church has a stone facade, a bell tower and inverted truncated pyramid (estipite) pilasters that flank the main portal.
 The portal has two levels and a crown.
 The first level contains the door arch with has moulding and a seal and is supported by two Doric columns.
 The upper portion contains a window with moulding with Doric columns in each side, decorated with curves and vegetable motifs.
 The crown at the top contains a sculpture of the Archangel Michael in a niche flanked by Doric columns.
 The side portal is an arched entrance with Tuscan columns and cornice and a cross in relief at the midpoint.
 Inside are one nave and a Neoclassical main altar.
 Also inside is a statue of Our Lady of the Conception that dates from 1865.

-Notable secular structures include the Quinta Sauza, built in the 1830s, and the La Perserverancia distillery, which was built in 1873.
+Notable secular structures include the Quinta Sauza, built in the 1830s, and the La Perseverancia distillery, which was built in 1873.
 The Quinta Sauza has a large exterior garden with elaborate stone fountains.
 In the atrium, there are carvings with scenes from the passion of Christ.
 The facade of the house has reliefs of plants in which there are several entrances.
 Inside, there is a courtyard with a decorated fountain in the center and the entrance to the chapel in the back, which is decorated with plant and serpent motifs.
-In La Perseverancisa there is a huge work painted by Gabriel Flores in 1969 depicting the making and drinking of tequila.
+In La Perseverancia there is a huge work painted by Gabriel Flores in 1969 depicting the making and drinking of tequila.
 The distillery has guided tours.
-This distillery also has a museum in front of the municipal palace, containing paintings, photographs, sculptures and the machinery of the La Perservancia distillery and a room dedicated to regional crafts.
+This distillery also has a museum in front of the municipal palace, containing paintings, photographs, sculptures and the machinery of the La Perseverancia distillery and a room dedicated to regional crafts.